From the NIH/NINDS

 ME/CFS is not diagnosed until the key features, especially severe fatigue, post-exertional malaise, and unrefreshing sleep, are present for greater than six months.
 It is now becoming more apparent that following infection with SARS-CoV-2/COVID-19, some individuals may continue to exhibit these symptoms beyond six months and qualify for an ME/CFS diagnosis.
 It is unknown how many people will develop ME/CFS after SARS-CoV-2 infection.
 It is possible that many individuals with ME/CFS, may benefit greatly if research on the long-term effects of COVID-19 uncovers the cause of debilitating symptoms including intense fatigue, problems with memory and concentration, and pain.

-Open Medicine Foundation Collaborative Network is conducting an international, multi-year study to unlock the triggering mechanisms of ME/CFS as revealed through the study of Post-COVID Syndrome patients.
+Open Medicine Foundation Collaborative Network is conducting an international, multi-year study to unlock the triggering mechanisms of ME/CFS as revealed through the study of Long Covid patients.

-Open Medicine Foundation Canada’s (OMFCA) mission is to look for every opportunity to accelerate research into Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) and other chronic, complex diseases.
+Open Medicine Foundation’s (OMF) mission is to look for every opportunity to accelerate research into Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) and other chronic, complex diseases.
 We are deeply distressed by the millions of COVID-19 patients who have failed to fully recover and will potentially suffer from the debilitating impacts of ME/CFS.

 The OMF Collaborative strongly believes that for people with ME/CFS there may be a silver lining to the COVID-19 pandemic.
 Researchers now have the opportunity to study COVID-19’s potential conversion to ME/CFS, providing incredible insight into the disease so they may find drug targets and prevention strategies at an accelerated pace.

-I am pleased to share with you, our valued supporter, an update on the first phase of this groundbreaking — and urgently needed — research project:
+I am pleased to share with you an update on the first phase of this groundbreaking — and urgently needed — research project:

 Example of tests to be performed at the CRCs: